rajgoel/course-scientific-programming/01-lab/slides.md

 ### Eligibility for bonus

-All **Pull Requests** that are merged are eligible for a bonus.
-Depending on the quality and impact, the following may also be eligible:
+**Each PR that is merged is eligible for a bonus.** Depending on the quality and impact, the following may also be eligible:

 - **Pull Requests** that are rejected
   *Example:* A PR that fixes an issue but is not merged because another approach to fix the issue is taken.